Infertility myths and old wives' tales about conception: What's true and what's false

 5. 'Acupuncture will increase your chances of conception.'

-The jury's still out on this, with conflicting research studies such as those 'for
+The jury's still out on this, with conflicting research studies such as those 'for' and against.

 By all means give it a try via a reputable practitioner who specialises in fertility but don't delay seeking the advice of your GP, especially if you are already into your 30s.
 If there is a physical problem, such as blocked tubes, acupuncture won't help with this and delaying investigations could effect your chances of conceiving.

 The British Acupuncture Council's website has more information and lists practitioners.

 6. 'Which position you have intercourse in matters when trying to conceive.'